kitanota/regconfint/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of regconfint is to ...
+The goal of regconfint is to calculate confidence intervals for regularized regression coefficients through bootstrapping.
+The function supports various regression families.
+For elastic-net, the function supports automatic alpha selection when multiple alpha values are provided, and it also allows for parallel computation to optimize performance.

 ## Installation